Luca-G49/PiAFSKLink/README.md

 1. **Encryption during Transmission**:
    - The message is encrypted with a 256-bit key using the AES-256-CBC algorithm.
-   - A randomly generated Initialization Vector (IV) is prepended to the encrypted message for secure decryption.
+   - A randomly generated Initialization Vector (IV) is prepended to the encrypted message.

 2. **Decryption during Reception**:
-   - The receiver extracts the IV from the incoming message.
+   - The receiver extracts the Initialization Vector (IV) from the incoming message.
    - The message is decrypted using the provided 256-bit key and the extracted IV.

 ## Requirements